Understand what your visitors do on your website

 Your analysis should guide you to the optimization goals you’ve set for the heatmap exercise.
 It must be validated using A/B testing and then applied.

 Your website redesign should always be an increment in terms of the visitor experience.
-It takes time to decide what to change and execute website redesign.
+It takes time to decide what to change and execute a website redesign.
 Heatmaps make it easy to set up a roadmap for the redesign.
 You can understand the visitor’s pain points and keep them in mind in your design iteration.

 Running an A/B test will tell you which version of the page has a better conversion.
 Heatmaps for the two variants will help you understand why one version converts better than the other.
-Using them in conjunction gives you better insights on how visitors are engaging differently with your web pages.
+Using them in conjunction gives you better insights into how visitors are engaging differently with your web pages.

 When you improve your visitor's experience, you make them engage better with your website.
 As a result, it increases the chances of them taking the action you want them to.
 Heatmaps are, therefore, an integral part of the conversion rate optimization (CRO) toolbox.